JJ/granada-off/text/freemasonry.md

 >because that particular has track has been beat to exhaustion.

 This means that the only way to contemplate them is to look at the copy.
 Copy and paste saves the day, for once.

+You have to dig, and by digging I mean google, really hard to find more traces of the mason aesthetics.

-It is difficult to find more of them.
-Freemasonry was very actively repressed during Franco's dictatorship in Granada, with masons arrested and shot just for that reason.
+I have not been able to find other symbols anywhere else; either solomonic columns, or frigian caps, or triangles.
+There might be a reason for this: Freemasonry was very actively repressed during Franco's dictatorship in Granada, with masons arrested and shot just for that reason.
 This does not imply that masonic symbols or houses with them were razed; in most cases they were not recognized as such, but maybe they simply disappeared after the home owners were exiled or killed.
 That is why one of the remaining masonic symbols come from way before that, from 1595: [a symbol in the cross in front of the Sacromonte monastery](http://www.heraldaria.com/phorum5/read.php?3,6883,6901).
 A legend inscribed in the cross references Solomon's temple and were made by the stonemasons, whose guilds were, apparently, the origin of freemasonry here in Spain and in many other places.

 There is a twist to this history of Granada equal to freemasonry.
 I